 When performing a Full System Recovery (through InstantData), where the original backed-up system contained a volume spanning multiple dynamic disks, the following applies:

-a) Bootable Dynamic disks are not supported
+a) Bootable dynamic disks are not supported

 Currently, if the original volume was bootable, it will not be restored.

-b) Dynamic volume recovered as Basic
+b) Dynamic volume is recovered as basic

-The resulting virtual disk after recovery will contain a single Basic data volume with the same size as the original volume
+The resulting virtual disk after recovery will contain a single basic data volume with the same size as the original volume.

 c) Different volume GUID

-The volume on the virtual disk will have a GUID different from the original.
+The volume on the virtual disk will have a different GUID from the original.

 d) Different drive letter